 - In a saucepan, heat the apple juice and golden corn syrup over medium heat until the mixture becomes thick.

-- In a small bowl, add dry ingredients and mix them properly.
+- In a small bowl, add gelatin, jello, and kool-aid and mix them properly.

-- Wrap the aluminum tray with Swarn Wrap.
+- Wrap the aluminum tray with plastic wrap.

 - In a bowl, add the apple corn mixture and mix with dry ingredients.
 Heat the mixture on the pot so that gelatin dissolves for 5 minutes.

 - Pour the mixture into a tray and leave for 5 hours at room temperature.

 - After the mixture is set, before you cut the jelly, remove the wrap.